defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 **Deeper Dive:**

 - [learnevm](https://learnevm.com/chapters/intro/overview) offers opcode-by-opcode explanations and hands-on examples.
-- _Mastering Ethereum_ (Chapter 8 & 9) shows how contracts translate into EVM bytecode, with practical dev insights.
+- _Mastering Ethereum_ (Chapters 8 & 9) shows how contracts translate into EVM bytecode, with practical dev insights.
   :::

-You might be asking: why should I care?
+You might be asking: Why should I care?
 And the answer is that a good mental model of the EVM's fundamentals is really important for you to design protocols that rely on EVM-friendly patterns.

 ### Gas and Execution Model

 **Gas** is the EVM's integral mechanism for metering and limiting computations.
 It ensures that complex or infinite loops can't stall the network and that each operation has an associated economic cost.

-**Gas Per Operation:** Each opcode has a base cost (e.g., 3 gas for `ADD`) plus possible additional costs (e.g., `SSTORE` can vary based on whether a storage slot goes from zero to non-zero). — See the Appendix G of [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).
+**Gas Per Operation:** Each opcode has a base cost (e.g., 3 gas for `ADD`) plus possible additional costs (e.g., `SSTORE` can vary based on whether a storage slot goes from zero to non-zero). — See Appendix G of [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).

-**Gas Limit and Fees:** A transaction specifies a gas limit (how much the sender is willing to spend—.
+**Gas Limit and Fees:** A transaction specifies a gas limit (how much the sender is willing to spend).
 Unused gas is refunded, but if execution runs out of gas, all state changes revert (an OOG —Out of Gas— exception). — You should check out the [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) that introduced a base fee that is burned + a priority fee that goes to block proposers.

 **Block-Level Constraints:** Each block has a **gas limit** (now effectively a "gas target" times an elasticity multiplier).
 Overly complex transactions might use the entire block's gas allotment, limiting throughput.
 The base fee is then adjusted from block to block to keep average consumption near a target.